Jinlab-AiPhenomics/STANet-TLA/README.md

 3 State Key Laboratory of Vegetation and Environmental Change, Institute of Botany, Chinese Academy of Sciences, Beijing 100093, China

-4 Division for Ecology and Biodiversity, School of Biological Sciences, The University of Hong Kong, Pokfulam Road, Hong Kong, China
+4 School of Biological Sciences and Institute for Climate and Carbon Neutrality, University of Hong Kong, Pokfulam, Hong Kong, China

 5 Institute of Remote Sensing and Geographic Information System, School of Earth and Space Sciences, Peking University, Beijing 100871, China

 6 Key Laboratory of Soybean Molecular Design Breeding, State Key Laboratory of Black Soils Conservation and Utilization, Northeast Institute of Geography and Agroecology, Chinese Academy of Sciences, Changchun 130102, China.

 7 The National Key Facility for Crop Gene Resources and Genetic Improvement (NFCRI)/Key Laboratory of Crop Gene Resource and Germplasm Enhancement (MOA)/Key Laboratory of Soybean Biology (Beijing) (MOA), Institute of Crop Science, Chinese Academy of Agricultural Sciences, Beijing 100081, China

+8 State Key Laboratory of Agrobiotechnology (CUHK), Shatin, Hong Kong, China

 *Corresponding author